 CLB implements load balancing at Layer 7 by using a dedicated Layer 7 cluster.
 Compared with traditional self-managed NGINX clusters, dedicated Layer 7 clusters support advanced features and provide optimized performance for scenarios that need to process large amounts of traffic or require SSL offloading for HTTPS traffic.

 As shown in the following figure, CLB runs in a dedicated Layer 4 cluster that consists of multiple nodes in each region.
 The cluster deployment mode enhances the availability, stability, and scalability of load balancing services across various scenarios.

-Each backend server in an LVS cluster uses multicast packets to synchronize sessions across the cluster.
-For example, as shown in the following figure, after the client sends three packets to the server, Session A established on LVS1 is synchronized with other servers.
+Each backend server in the dedicated Layer 4 cluster uses multicast packets to synchronize sessions across the cluster.
+As shown in the following figure, after the client sends three packets to the server, Session A established on Server 1 is synchronized with other servers.
 Solid lines indicate the active connections.
-Dashed lines indicate that requests are sent to other healthy servers (LVS2 in this case) in the event that LVS1 fails or is under maintenance.
+Dashed lines indicate that requests are sent to other healthy servers (Server 2 in this case) if Server 1 fails or is under maintenance.
 This allows you to perform hot upgrades, troubleshoot servers, and take clusters offline for maintenance without affecting the services provided by your applications.

 Inbound traffic flow

 CLB distributes inbound traffic based on forwarding rules configured in the console or by using API operations.
 The following figure shows the inbound traffic flow.